shseam13/Market-Basket-Analysis--Apriori-algo-/README.md

-# Newspaper-seller-problem
+# Market Basket Analysis in Web using Apriori algorithm
 Market Basket Analysis
-# Implementation of excel sheet using python
+# Implementation of apriori algorithm for grocery using Django

 ## Appendix